Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Range-wise, the Asus RT-AX55 boasts a theoretical range of 3,000 Sq Ft, the highest I have seen in any budget offering.

-Its performance in real life with four protruding antennas, the signals penetrate through walls and cover every nook of my Nashville test site.
+Its performance in real life with four protruding antennas, the WiFi signals penetrate through walls and cover every nook of my Nashville test site.
 As depicted on my WiFi analyzer app, the signals stay stable throughout the 2,500 Sq Ft space.

 That’s not it.
 Another function of the router is that it allows to connect mesh satellites with its AiMesh tech.
 This means you can move around hopping from one satellite to another without dropping the connection.